edbennett/dataaid-gettingstarted/_episodes/04-environments.md

 - "Be able to install additional packages into this environment"
 keypoints:
 - "Use `conda create` to create a new Conda environment."
-- "Make sure to include the `jupyter` package, and `irkernel` if you want to use R."
+- "Make sure to include the `jupyter` package, and `r-irkernel` if you want to use R."
 - "Packages can be installed using `conda install`, `pip install`, or `install.packages` in R."
 ---